MatthewReid854/reliability/docs/Stress-strain and strain-life.rst

 - epsilon_f - fatigue strain coefficient
 - b - elastic strain exponent
 - c - plastic strain exponent
 - K - cyclic strength coefficient.
 Optional input.
-Only required if you specify use_level_stress.
+Only required if you specify max_stress or max_strain.
 - n - strain hardening exponent.
 Optional input.
-Only required if you specify use_level_stress.
+Only required if you specify max_stress or max_strain.
-- mean_stress_correction_method - must be either 'morrow','modified_morrow', or 'SWT'.
-Default is 'SWT'.
-Only used if mean_stress is found to be non-zero.
 - max_stress - specify the max_stress if you want cycles to failure.
-If specified, you will need to also specify K and n.
+If specified, you will also need to specify K and n.
 - max_strain - specify the max_strain if you want cycles to failure.
 - min_stress - if this is not -max_stress then specify it here.
 Optional input.
 - min_strain - if this is not -max_strain then specify it here.
 Optional input.
-When specifying min and max stress or strain, Do not specify both stress and strain as the corresponding value will be automatically calculated.
+When specifying min and max stress or strain, do not specify both stress and strain as the corresponding value will be automatically calculated.
 Only specify the min if it is not -max
+- mean_stress_correction_method - must be either 'morrow','modified_morrow', or 'SWT'.
+Default is 'SWT'.
+This is only used if mean_stress is found to be non-zero.
 - print_results - True/False.
 Defaults to True.
 If use_level_stress or use_level_strain is specified then the printed results will be the cycles_to_failure
 - show_plot - True/False.
 Default is True